 The streets and sidewalks have thousands of drivers and walkers on them every day and night.
 This is especially the case at night, as the population doubles due to visitors.

 Ehline Law supports the effort to make our city’s streets safer.
 Thus, even though this push is mainly in one part of the greater LA area, it is one that will likely grow over time.
 Furthermore, each part will reduce the number of crashes.
 This is vital for the city.
-In addition, each step may save a life.
+Besides, each step may save a life.
 This role is in our hands.
 Each less crash is one less family dealing with death or serious injury.
 What is there not to like about that?